creationix/culvert/README.md

 Culvert
 =======

-Channel for easy streaming or work between complex logics.
+Channel for easy streaming of work between complex logics.

 This is used in place of streams for CSP style flow.
 I use it in js-git for network and file streams.